| |

 breeding project, based on Stuart’s desire to improve the health

-acquire bulldogs.
-The so-called “modern bulldog” of the
+bulldogs.
+The so-called “modern bulldog” of the 21st Century has

-21st Century has deviated so far from the original and traditional
+deviated so far from the original and traditional bulldogs that

-bulldogs that existed at the beginning of the 19th and 20th centuries,
+existed at the beginning of the 19th and 20th centuries, that

-that it is being increasingly criticised as unhealthy and it’s
+it is being increasingly criticised as unhealthy and it’s very

-very existence as inhumane.
-It is in the face of these challenges
+existence as inhumane.
+It is in the face of these challenges that

 bulldog” (see our informative pages under this title).